In this article, we are discussing the Nest thermostat error code e195.

 Since the error code already means that there is an issue with the connection of the R wire, it is time that we open up the wiring to inspect if the R wire is connected properly.

 To check any wiring-related issues on the thermostat, you will need to open the thermostat.
-Therefore, disconnect the thermostat from any power sources to make sure that it is safe to open and inspect.
+Therefore, disconnect the thermostat from the power sources to make sure that it is safe to open and inspect.

 If you do not know where to find the R wire, you can get the user manual where all the wires are shown with the positions.
 A simple online search about the model of your thermostat can also help locate the R wire.